Premier League Darts 2018 Betting: Week 11

 Odds start to drift from this point and we now have four throwers who have progressed to the next phase without ever really impressing or looking like they might take the title.
 We start with Daryl Gurney who drew his fifth game of the campaign last week and after that 6-6 result against Peter Wright, he can be taken in the outright betting at a best price of 40/1 with 10Bet and Sport Pesa.

-Wright, who has experienced four draws and some heavy defeats, is out of form right now and has therefore drifted to 45/1 with Unibet and 888Sport.
+Wright, who has experienced four draws and some heavy defeats, is out of form right now and has therefore drifted to 45/1 with Unibet.
 That just leaves Raymond Van Barneveld and Simon Whitlock, both of whom sit as outsiders at the same best odds with 188Bet.